cc32d9/bdata.one/eosio-accounting.md

 # database of token transfers for public EOSIO chains

-This service provides access to the full history of token transfers for several public EOSIO blockchains: EOS, Proton, Telos, and WAX.
+This service provides access to the full history of token transfers for several public EOSIO blockchains: EOS, XPR (ex-Proton), Libre, Telos, and WAX.

 The database contains irreversible transactions only.